 The goal of the iR-Profile product line is to provide an easy-to-use kit so that a user can go from sample RNA to immune sequence with ease.
 With the iR-profile system, researchers can choose the immune profile to fit their immune puzzle: T or B cell, multiple chains, and many barcoding options with all of the reagents necessary for library preparation.
 The kit is provided with pre-mixed reagents to use as a single tube, single reaction format for the preparation of 10 uniquely barcoded libraries.
-Since each library generated with the kit will have a different barcode or molecular ID (MID), multiple libraries can be multiplexed per Illumina MiSeq flow cell (see "Pooling Libraries").
+Since each library generated with the kit will have a different barcode or molecular ID (MID), multiple libraries can be multiplexed per Illumina flow cell (see "Pooling Libraries").
 This allows for better utilization of the sequencing flow cell, and thus, reduces the overall cost of a sequencing project.
+Although this manual is written with instructions specifically for the Illumina MiSeq, libraries generated with these systems are also compatible with HiSeq and GAIlx.

 During processing, two rounds of PCR will be performed.
 During the first round (PCR1), a reverse transcription and V-region tagging step is completed.
 After PCR1, the library is rescued with magnetic beads or template transfer, and PCR2 is performed using a PCR mix common to all PCR1 products (PCR2 Mix).
 For more information, please see "The arm-PCR Technology" section of this manual.
-After cleaning-up the library with the "PCR2 Clean-up Mix" (included) or gel extracting the band of interest, the amplified immune library is directly ready for quantification, pooling, QC, and sequencing using the Illumina MiSeq next generation sequencing platform.
+After cleaning-up the library with the "PCR2 Clean-up Mix" (included) or gel extracting the band of interest, the amplified immune library is directly ready for quantification, pooling, QC, and sequencing using the Illumina next generation sequencing platform.
 Please read this handbook, particularly the "General Information" section, carefully before beginning your experiment.